-Since then, the African Union (AU), Regional Economic Communities (REC) and Regional Mechanisms for peace and security (RMs) have come a long way with many lessons learned and successes, while serious challenges remain.
+Since then, the AU, regional economic communities (RECs) and regional mechanisms for peace and security (RMs) have come a long way with many lessons learned and successes.
+But serious challenges remain.
 In 2015, the African Union launched the APSA Roadmap 2016-2020, building on previous roadmaps and review process, and setting out a new course for the operationalisation of the APSA.

-This Discussion Paper focuses on interventions in the areas of diplomacy, mediation and Peace Support Operations (PSOs) under the African Peace and Security Architecture (APSA).
+This paper focuses on interventions in the areas of diplomacy, mediation and peace support operations (PSOs) under the African Peace and Security Architecture (APSA).
 The research has brought to surface a number of interesting findings.
-For instance, the various models of coordination and cooperation between the African Union and Regional Economic Communities/Regional Mechanisms (REC/RMs) and with international partners show a diverse and broadening cooperation.
+For instance, the various models of coordination and cooperation between the African Union and regional economic communities/regional mechanisms (REC/RMs) and with international partners show a diverse and broadening cooperation.
 Yet, there is still room for improvement.
 The study also addresses the unresolved questions of subsidiarity, comparative advantages and division of labour between the AU and REC/RMs and how these factors impact AU and REC/RM interventions in violent conflicts.
 This study is rooted in a longer-term engagement of ECDPM through the APSA Impact Analysis project, supported by the German government through the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) and in collaboration with the Institute for Peace and Security Studies (IPSS) at the University of Addis Ababa.

 The African Peace and Security Architecture (APSA)

-This background note, accompanied by a shorthand, sheds light on the African Peace and Security Architecture (APSA) and makes reference to the work of the SECURE programme on peacebuilding, conflict prevention and conflict monitoring in relation to the APSA.
+This background note, accompanied by a social shorthand, sheds light on the African Peace and Security Architecture (APSA) and makes reference to the work of the Security and Resilience programme on peacebuilding, conflict prevention and conflict monitoring in relation to the APSA.
 It also informs how we connect with other ECDPM work regarding conflict prevention, governance and political economy analysis of regional integration in Africa.